-- Mount Everest is the world’s highest mountain. (here Mount Everest refers to a mountain which is unique.
-Whenever we here the name Mount Everest we only think about a particular mountain.)
+- Mount Everest is the world’s highest mountain. (here, Mount Everest refers to a unique mountain.
+Whenever we hear the name Mount Everest we only think about a particular mountain.)

-- Kashmiri apples are very famous. (here Kashmiri is the name of a unique type of apples which are found at a particular place.)
+- Kashmiri apples are very famous. (here, Kashmiri is the name of a unique type of apples that are found at a particular place.)

-So, all the things that are exclusive are proper nouns.
-All your classmates, family members, cities, countries, etc are proper nouns.
-You might have two classmates or family members with the same name, but they are two different and unique people.
+So, all the exclusive things are proper nouns—all your classmates, family members, cities, countries, etc. You might have two classmates or family members with the same name, but they are two different and unique people.
 Hence, they are proper nouns.